 “These formats tend to perform very differently, so you’ll want to be able to evaluate performance and adjust the settings and bids differently for each format,” according to Alyssa Codd at Metric Theory.

 Just as you should when advertising on Facebook, Twitter, or Google, you need to pay close attention to the audience that is consuming your messages.
-Why waste money on unqualified and irrelevant eyes who are unlikely to be interested in your offerings?
+With the millions of YouTube videos viewers out there, why waste money on unqualified and irrelevant eyes who are unlikely to be interested in your offerings?

 YouTube allows great flexibility to take control over who sees your ads.
 Starting with demographic targeting, you can then layer on affinity audiences (to target people interested in a certain topic), custom affinity audiences, and in-market audiences.